 Everyone seems to love these delicious mashed potatoes at the "Fresh Mex" Mexican Food chain.
 Sure, mashed potatoes may seem like a healthy side dish, but when the traditional recipe includes cream and butter, it's easy to consume more than just a few grams of fat in one small serving.

-This fat-crushing hack proves that mashed potatoes don't have to include fat to taste good.
+My fat-crushing Chevys garlic mashed potatoes recipe proves that these spuds don't have to include fat to taste good.

 Serving size–1 1/4 cups

 Calories per serving–285 (Original–338)

 Source: Low-Fat Top Secret Recipes by Todd Wilbur.

 - 1 tablespoon minced fresh garlic (3 to 4 cloves)

 1. Preheat oven to 400 degrees F.

 2. Bake the potatoes by first spraying them with oil cooking spray and then baking them in the preheated oven for 1 hour or until they are tender.
 Cool.